getmaxun/maxun_docs/docs/integrations/gsheet.md

 ## Important Note

 The data extracted before integrating with Google Sheets will not be synced in the Google Sheet.
 Only the data extracted after the integration will be synced.

+## Setting Up Google Sheets Integration

+### Maxun Cloud
+Coming soon...

+### Maxun Open Source

+#### 1. Bring Your Own Google OAuth Keys
+Obtain Google OAuth keys by setting up a project in the Google Cloud Console.
+Ensure the necessary API permissions (Google Sheets and Google Drive APIs) are enabled for the project.